 - The package URLs are all fully specified including the protocol (usually

 - The packages all compile without errors.

-Note: There's no gatekeeping or quality threshold to be included in this list.
-As long as the package is valid, and meets the above requirements, we will accept it.
+Note: There's no gatekeeping or quality threshold to be included in the Swift Package Index.
+As long as packages are valid, and meet the requirements above, we will accept them.